 - Females are 25% larger than males

 - It is considered one of the largest North American birds of prey.
-California condor (Gymnogyps californianus) is the only bigger bird, reaching a wingspan of even 3 m (9.8 ft), with the body length of 140 cm (4.6 ft).
+California condor (Gymnogyps californianus) is the only bigger bird, reaching a wingspan of even 3 m (9.8 ft), with a body length of 140 cm (4.6 ft).

 - Its diet consists of about 50% fish.
-For eagles living in the Columbia river estuary in the state of Oregon fish may be even 90% of their menu.
+For eagles living in the Columbia River estuary in the state of Oregon fish may be even 90% of their menu.

 - Thanks to its powerful talons bald eagle can fly with prey weighing almost 7 kg, or even heavier.

-- When confronted with another scavenger e.g. a seagull or vulture, bald eagle attacks trying to make to opponent throw up the food.
+- When confronted with another scavenger e.g. a seagull or vulture, the bald eagle attacks trying to make to opponent throw up the food.

-- Despite a huge rivalry between the bald eagle and golden eagle, during winter in New Jersey these two birds may be observed hunting alongside each other without conflict.
+- Despite a huge rivalry between the bald eagle and golden eagle, during winter in New Jersey, these two birds may be observed hunting alongside each other without conflict.